g3yt/g3yt-FNF-CHROMATIC-SCALES-PACK/README.md

 as of now those packs are https://github.com/mamontime/fnf-utau-voicebanks

-# use the scales however you want, just please credit me if you are going to use them
+# use these scales however you want, just please credit me if you are going to use them